Sölvesborg: Transport and connections

-Sölvesborg got its first railroad connections in the late 19th century, firstly to Karlshamn and Kristianstad and later on extended to Karlskrona in the east.
-This today is the only remaining railroad connection and is now connecting Karlskrona in the east with Malmö and Copenhagen in the west.
+Sölvesborg got its first railway connections in the late 19th century, firstly to Karlshamn and Kristianstad and later on extended to Karlskrona in the east.
+This today is the only remaining railway connection and is now connecting Karlskrona in the east with Malmö and Copenhagen in the west.

-In 1910 the railroad connections were extended to Listerlandet, the countryside surrounding Sölvesborg and connecting the town to the neighbouring municipality of Mjällby and ending in Hörvik.
-This railroad continued to run up until the 1950s.
+In 1910 the railway connections were extended to Listerlandet, the countryside surrounding Sölvesborg and connecting the town to the neighbouring municipality of Mjällby and ending in Hörvik.
+This railway continued to run up until the 1950s.

-Private investments saw to it that a new railroad was built between Sölvesborg and Älmhult (city of IKEA) (the Sölvesborg-Olofström-Elmhult-Järnväg and on this route the first and longest natural tunnel, and also the only railway tunnel in Scania, came to place of its time near Barnakälla.
-Today, only half of the railroad remains and only industrial traffic between Olofström and Älmhult.
+Private investments saw to it that a new railway was built between Sölvesborg and Älmhult (city of IKEA) (the Sölvesborg-Olofström-Elmhult-Järnväg and on this route the first and longest natural tunnel, and also the only railway tunnel in Scania, came to place of its time near Barnakälla.
+Today, only half of the railway remains and only industrial traffic between Olofström and Älmhult.

 The major road connection is the E22 (E66 up until 1994).
 Between 1993 and 1999 Sölvesborg and Wolgast in Germany had hover boat traffic during the summer months (May to August).

 Image from Sölvesborg, a 1948 fountain of Ask and Embla, two characters of Norse mythology.